alex-bellon/wikipedia/README.md

 - [Scully Effect](https://en.wikipedia.org/wiki/Dana_Scully#%22The_Scully_Effect%22) - The character is believed to have initiated a phenomenon referred to as "The Scully Effect"; as the medical doctor and the FBI Special Agent inspired many young women to pursue careers in science, medicine and law enforcement, and as a result brought a perceptible increase in the number of women in those fields.
 - [The Wrong Type of Snow](https://en.wikipedia.org/wiki/The_wrong_type_of_snow) - A British Rail press release implied that management and its engineering staff were unaware of different types of snow.
 Henceforth in the United Kingdom, the phrase became a byword for euphemistic and pointless excuses.
 - [Twinkie Defense](https://en.wikipedia.org/wiki/Twinkie_defense) - "Twinkie defense" is a derisive label for an improbable legal defense.
+- [XY problem](https://en.wikipedia.org/wiki/XY_problem) - a communication problem encountered in help desk and similar situations in which the real issue, X, of the person asking for help is obscured, because instead of asking directly about issue X, they ask how to solve a secondary issue, Y, which they believe will allow them to resolve issue X.

 ## Philosophy
 - [Absurdism](https://en.wikipedia.org/wiki/Absurdism) - In philosophy, "the Absurd" refers to the conflict between the human tendency to seek inherent value and meaning in life and the human inability to find any in a purposeless, meaningless or chaotic and irrational universe.